phlpm/phlpm/README.md

 # Philadelphia Perl Mongers

-Once a month, we meet and someone gives a presentation about technical issues about Perl, or the world surrounding Perl.
+On the second Monday of every month, we meet and someone gives a presentation about technical issues about Perl, or the world surrounding Perl.
 Past talks include JSON, Perl 6, Perl in the real world, Regular Expressions, and more.
 Generally our speakers come from within phl.pm, but from time to time we bring in a guru from elsewhere in the Perl community.

 ## Meetup page
 All of our meetings are listed on [our meetup page](https://www.meetup.com/Philadelphia-Perl-Mongers/).